PRmoment India’s 30 under 30 winners for 2016 announced

 Movit has worked for client 'Amazon India' on a below-the-line concept, developed by the e-commerce giant’s marketing team, called Chai Cart.
 A three wheeler armed with tea roamed tier 1, 2 and 3 cities to convince smaller sellers to sign up on Amazon India.

 Dealing with a hard sell due to suspicion of e-retailers, Movit worked hard to create a positive conversation with the media about Amazon’s objective.
-He has also worked on Kindle and Burger King.
+He has also worked on Kindle Fire and Burger King.

 As to why he makes the 3030 cut?
 Hear the reasons in his own words using metaphors from cola brands.
 Open Happiness indeed:)